mlong93/mlong93.github.io/_posts/2021-12-15-junior-fall-reflections.md

 # 3.091
 The most work I did for this class was showing up to my 9 AM recitation and making my cheat sheets for the three midterms.
 I came into this semester imagining that I would actually try because materials science has always sounded cool to me.
 Then I realized I simply could not.
 The class was basically condensed AP Chemistry plus more.
 There was a material structure unit that I never learned before but somehow still passed.
 From my glances at the syllabus, I learned that the organic chemistry unit was very involved.

 My biggest takeaway from this class is that I am jaded.
-The problems on the exams and homeworks were very simple, AP Chemistry-l evel questions.
+The problems on the exams and homeworks were very simple, AP Chemistry-level questions.
 I remember acing those questions back in high school and finding the material very easy.
-No w though, it's not that I'm incapable of solving those same questions but more as if I've stopped trying to.
-I c an't bring myself to find that same motivation to learn about materials, solubility, and organic molecules.
-It' s so sad how much internal drive -- the *edge*, as a friend likes to call it -- I've lost since high school.
+Now though, it's not that I'm incapable of solving those same questions but more as if I've stopped trying to.
+I can't bring myself to find that same motivation to learn about materials, solubility, and organic molecules.
+It's so sad how much internal drive -- the *edge*, as a friend likes to call it -- I've lost since high school.

 # 6.UAT
-I thought this class w ould be a walk in the park since I did public forum debate in high school.
+I thought this class would be a walk in the park since I did public forum debate in high school.
 Little did I know it would not be.
-I was actually resolved to accept a B in this class until two nights ago I decided to look at my grade on the fin al presentation, which I didn't try much on given that I thought I knew I was going to get a B, and manually calc ulated out my grade to find I snagged an A by 0.025 points.
-I entered the grading equation into my calculator twi ce just to make sure I didn't see that wrong.
+I was actually resolved to accept a B in this class until two nights ago I decided to look at my grade on the final presentation, which I didn't try much on given that I thought I knew I was going to get a B, and manually calculated out my grade to find I snagged an A by 0.025 points.
+I entered the grading equation into my calculator twice just to make sure I didn't see that wrong.
 Turns out, I somehow managed to get an A. I'll attribute this to  my amazing TA who definitely pulled hard.

 Basically grading for  this class is extremely subjective, and the lead instructor has made a set of criteria each talk will be grad ed on.
-Personally I've crafted and given my fair share of technical talks and presentations thanks t o my science fair days in high school so I didn't struggle much on elements such as storyboarding, signpos ting, and responding to audience questions.
-I was graded extremely harshly on my lack of gestures, my tendencey  to end my sentences on an uptone, and my use of filler words.
+Personally I've crafted and given my fair share of technical talks and presentations thanks to my science fair days in high school so I didn't struggle much on elements such as storyboarding, signposting, and responding to audience questions.
+I was graded extremely harshly on my lack of gestures, my tendency to end my sentences on an uptone, and my use of filler words.

 This class is a lot of  busywork, which reminded me a lot of high school classes.
 I should've done a SuperUROP or taken another CI-M.

 # 6.002
 Circuits.
 I told mysel f this was going to be the first class I tried to really understand at MIT.
-The past four semesters I felt like  have been just me trying to complete a class to get an A. 6.002 was going to be the first class I put my heart i nto.
+The past four semesters I felt like  have been just me trying to complete a class to get an A. 6.002 was going to be the first class I put my heart into.
 That I did.

-I made sure I understo od each pset problem, studied my butt off for the exams, and went to office hours each week.
-Originally durin g the labs I was just rushing to get my checkoff in time but then I realized what we were doing in lab was actua lly content covered in lectures (and therefore exams) so I slowed down and tried to conceptually understan d what was going on.
+I made sure I understood each pset problem, studied my butt off for the exams, and went to office hours each week.
+Originally during the labs I was just rushing to get my checkoff in time but then I realized what we were doing in lab was actually content covered in lectures (and therefore exams) so I slowed down and tried to conceptually understand what was going on.

-I liked to joke with a nother friend of mine in this class that circuits were therapeutic.
-Throughout the course of this semester, I le arned they really are.
+I liked to joke with another friend of mine in this class that circuits were therapeutic.
+Throughout the course of this semester, I learned they really are.
 I cannot stop solving a circuit once I've started.
-I can't stand the feeling of incompl eteness.
-In addition, before I only learned about these circuit elements from the context of physics.
+Before I only learned about these circuit elements from the context of physics.
 I never un derstood how electrical engineering could be any different.
 Now I see that electrical engineers manipulate t hose elements to create exceedingly complex devices that basically run our everyday lives.
-It's crazy how alterin g something as simply as the ratio between two resistors can completely change the behavior of a circuit.
+It's crazy how altering something as simply as the ratio between two resistors can completely change the behavior of a circuit.

 Circuits have been the  single constant of my semester.
-Once during a particularly bad week socially during the semester, solving circ uits was the only thing that got my mind off the outside world.
+Once during a particularly bad week socially during the semester, solving circuits was the only thing that got my mind off the outside world.
 I ended up doing great on the midterm that week.

-Needless to say, I'm m aking a hard EE pivot.
+Needless to say, I'm making a hard EE pivot.
 Thanks MLL (I know you're reading this) for holding me accountable on being a real 6-2.
-N ow I will be delving into the EE world on my own volition.

 Also I got to meet a lot of new people through this class.
 Shoutout to women in STEM!